Bruce Townshend

-Charles Bruce Townshend, known as Bruce Townshend (21 November 1931 – 25 April 1987) was a New Zealand politician of the National Party.
+Charles Bruce Townshend (21 November 1931 – 25 April 1987) was a New Zealand politician of the National Party.

 Biography

 Townshend was born in Paeroa in 1931, and he received his education at Netherton School and Paeroa College.
 Following this he took over his father's farm, before becoming the Rural Valuer and Director of the New Zealand Co-operative Dairy Company.

-In 1971 he was elected to the Hauraki Plains County Council, and in 1974 he was elected to the role of Deputy Chairman.
+In 1971 he was elected to the Hauraki Plains County Council, and in 1974 he was elected to the role of deputy chairman.